ant-design/ant-design-mini/src/NumberInput/index.en.md

 # NumberInput

-Used when you need to enter an amount and provide a quick amount selection.
-Supports automatic conversion of units, maximum limit and other functions.
+Use when you need to enter an amount and provide a quick amount selection.
+Support unit automatic conversion, maximum limit and other functions.

 ## Code example